Karl Buchholz (art dealer): Restitution claims for Nazi-looted art

 The Buchholz-Valentin partnership has emerged in several restitution claims concerning art looted from private Jewish art collectors and dealers.
 Claims filed in U.S. courts concern art allegedly stolen from Georg Grosz and from Alfred Flechtheim which transited through Buchholz' partner Curt Valentin as well as from Alphonse Kann and others.
 Claims that have gone before German commissions include artworks that belonged to Clara Levy, a textile manufacturer who was persecuted by the Nazis.

-The exact role of Karl Buchholz concerning Nazi-looted art is the subject of ongoing studies.
+Karl Buchholz played a key role in laundering Nazi-looted art and is the subject of ongoing studies and his name appears in numerous claims for restitution.